Sufyan-00/Campus_Life_Assistant_App/README.md

 # WARNNING!

 ## App might not be fully optimized according to industry standards.
-It is an inividual effort.
+It is an individual effort.